Stop Making Business Decisions On Gut Feel!

 Where exactly in your sales process is a sales rep not performing?

-Which keywords in AdWords are generating leads, and which keywords aren’t?
+Which keywords in Google Ads are generating leads, and which keywords aren’t?

 How many leads did you get from that email campaign last week?